CSMMLab/KiT-RT/doc/index.rst

 ===========================================================
-KiT-RT: a kinetic transport solver for radiation therapy
+KiT-RT: A kinetic transport solver for radiation therapy
 ===========================================================

 The KiT-RT framework is an open source project for radiation transport written in C++ programming language.